 The most difficult issue in providing a bridge to the east was that the Thames was busy with ships all the way up the river into the Upper Pool as far as London Bridge.
 Vessels coming upriver would need to pass under or through such a crossing.
 There was also much opposition from those with a vested interest, such as ferry operators and wharfingers.

 In fact, a toll-tunnel had been opened in 1870 by a private company that conveyed passengers in a cable-hauled wooden carriage running on narrow-gauge rails under the river from Tower Hill to Pickle Herring Stairs in Southwark.
 It was uneconomic however; the company went bankrupt, and the tunnel reopened as a toll-paying foot-tunnel, with almost a million pedestrians per year.

 The City Corporation accepted Jones’s idea but there the matter rested for several years.
 In the meantime, the Bridge House Committee spent months considering three options: to provide a free passage across the river by means of the existing steam ferry; the erection of a floating chain bridge at Greenwich; or a low-level bridge.
 Thames Conservancy rejected the floating chain bridge in 1883.
 New solutions were presented, none of which were feasible.

 By 1883 there was enough public interest in the issue that the London Chamber of Commerce held an exhibition at which eleven designs of bridges and tunnels were shown.
-That June the Thames Conservancy pointed out the urgency of a crossing downriver of London Bridge, observing that East London had grown to thirty-nine percent of the entire population of London, almost as large as Liverpool, Manchester, Birmingham and Leeds combined.
+That June the Thames Conservancy pointed out the urgency of a crossing downriver of London Bridge, observing that East London had grown to 39 percent of the entire population of London, almost as large as Liverpool, Manchester, Birmingham and Leeds combined.
 They recommended maintaining two or three steam ferries.

 It was from the following month that the final solution began to take shape.
 The City’s Common Council instructed the Bridge House Estates to obtain designs and estimates for a mechanical bridge.
 A deputation visited Holland, Belgium, Newcastle, Edinburgh and Glasgow to study examples, which included the Jan Kulten Bridge at Rotterdam and Entrepôt Bridge at Konigshaven, both of the bascule type.